RedPRL/cooltt/explanation.md

 procedure is more than merely evaluating it: normalization like this will proceed under binders and ensure that everything is fully eta-expanded.
-This is useful because it produces a canonical member of the equivalence class a term belongs to.
+This is useful because it produces a canonical member of the equivalence class a term belongs to under definitional equivalence.
 Checking equivalence between two terms can be done by normalizing and then comparing for alpha equivalence.
-In particular, this is useful in something like a type-checker where we might want to compare types for beta-eta equality.
+In particular, this is useful in something like a type-checker where we might want to compare types for equality.

 The central idea of this code, and normalization by evaluation in general, is to break up the process of producing a normal form into